 The Science of Purple Pot

 Instead, it pays to go with a more scientific approach.
-Or to put it another way, focusing on a strain that has purple hues in its very genetics, rather than attempting to work miracles with a non-purple strain.
+Or to put it another way, focusing on purple strains, one with these hues in its very genetics, rather than attempting to work miracles with a non-purple strain.

 The Benefits of Purple Weed

 But what’s the story with purple cannabis in terms of its unique benefits and properties?
-Do strains like Purple OG and Grandaddy Purple bring anything to the table that’s exclusive to cannabis with purple hues?
+Do strains like Purple OG and Granddaddy Purple bring anything to the table that’s exclusive to cannabis with these shades?

-On a scientific level, purple hues have no specific impact whatsoever on the high you can expect.
+On a scientific level, these funky hues have no specific impact whatsoever on the high you can expect.
 Get a good batch of purple weed and you’re laughing, pick up a low-grade batch and all the colours in the world aren’t going to make it any better.

-That said, research has shown that anthocyanin serves as a powerful antioxidant and could therefore be considered beneficial in the treatment of various conditions.
-Nevertheless, the anthocyanin that’s present in cannabis typically isn’t concentrated or generous enough to be pinpointed as a positive medical component in its own right.
+Even so, research has shown that Anthocyanin serves as a powerful antioxidant and could therefore be considered beneficial in the treatment of various conditions.
+Nevertheless, the Anthocyanin that’s present in cannabis typically isn’t concentrated or generous enough to be pinpointed as a positive medical component in its own right.